-Place flat lid and ring on jar, tighten to finger-tight and place on rack in pressure canner.
-Add 2 inches water to the bottom of canner.
+Place flat lid and ring on the jar, tighten to finger-tight, and place on rack in a pressure canner.
+Add 2 inches of water to the bottom of the canner.
 (Don’t pour it on top of jars)

-Properly place lid on pressure canner.
-Turn stove eye on HIGH.
-Vent steam for 10 minutes and place weighted gauge on vent.
+Properly place the lid on the pressure canner.
+Turn stove eye on HIGH—vent steam for 10 minutes and place weighted gauge on vent.

 Bring pressure to 10 pounds (psi); Pressure can carrots for 25 minutes in pint jars and 30 minutes for quarts.

-Once finished, cool canner to zero pressure, carefully remove lid, let jars remain in hot water for 10 minutes.
+Once finished, cool the canner to zero pressure, carefully remove the lid, and let jars remain in hot water for 10 minutes.

-Then using a jar lifter, remove carrots from canner and place on a dishtowel on counter, allow to sit undisturbed, for 24 hours.
+Then using a jar lifter, remove carrots from the canner and place them on a dishtowel on the counter, allow to sit undisturbed, for 24 hours.
 (Do not tighten lids if loose)

-Next day, remove rings, clean jar with damp cloth, label and store in the pantry.
+Next day, remove rings, clean jar with a damp cloth, label, and store in the pantry.

-I’ve been ask some really great questions and I wanted to add them for you to see.
+I’ve been asked some really great questions and I wanted to add them for you to see.

 Can carrots be canned without peeling?

 I peel mine before canning.
-We don’t care for the texture of the peeling, but there are some really good vitamins in it.
+We don’t care for the peeling texture, but there are some excellent vitamins in it.
 But the choice is yours.

-Pressure canning carrots does get hot enough to kill any bacteria.
-In the USDA Home Guide To Home Canning on page 1-6, you can find that pressure canning does kill bacteria’s.
+Pressure canning carrots do get hot enough to kill any bacteria.
+In the USDA Home Guide To Home Canning on pages 1-6, you can find that pressure canning does kill bacteria.